Skip to Content

 Instructions

-Put the mushrooms in a plastic bag and let them marinate in the fridge for at least an hour.
+Put the mushrooms in a dish and place them in the fridge to marinate for at least an hour while you make the stuffing.

+Cut the spinach, chiffonade style (narrow strips).
 Add a splash of white wine to the pan and stir in the spinach.
-Cook till it has wilted.
+Cook until it has wilted.

 Remove the vegetables from heat, stir in Panko bread crumbs, and allow the mixture to cool.

-Once fairly cool, add the Parmesan cheese to the cooked vegetables and stir to combine.
+Once fairly cool, add the Parmesan cheese to the cooked vegetables, season with salt and pepper, and stir to combine.

-Remove Portobello mushrooms that have been marinating and fill the mushroom caps with the vegetable mixture.
+Remove the portobello mushrooms that have been marinating and fill the mushroom caps with the vegetable mixture.

-Top the mushrooms with some Monterrey Jack cheese and garnish with fresh tarragon.
+Top the mushrooms with some Mexican cheese and garnish with fresh tarragon.

-Place the mushrooms on a baking sheet and cook for 25 minutes, broiling on high for the last 5 minutes.
+Place the mushrooms on a baking sheet and cook for 20 minutes, broiling on high for the last 3 minutes, taking care not to let the cheese burn.

 Serving the stuffed mushrooms